 |Photo by Dan Jaeger|

-Laughter, tears, new found perspective, joy...the responses to Dale's sessions are predictable and the buzz outside his session is always fun to experience.
-Teachers whistling "Smoke Patrol" or humming "Everybody Knows How To Pet A Dog" or laughing at Dale's personal confessions during the teacher-crowd favourite "The Educational Philosophy Blues."
+Laughter, tears, new found perspective, joy...the responses to Dale's keynote concerts are predictable and the buzz outside his session is always fun to experience.
+People whistling "These are the Glory Days" or humming "Everybody Knows How To Pet A Dog" or laughing at Dale's stories of work and life.

 But what makes Dale's performances so inspiring?
 One wellness coordinator described the impact Dale made on her group: "Dale's songs strike at the heart of real wellness..."